How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare: Pathways of Harms to Democracy

-Generally, as trust collapses, fear-uncertainty-doubt (FUD) can drive users into gated channels and silence.
-When citizens realize that vast portions of online speech may be AI-generated, baseline trust in social platforms and their users could sharply decline.
-Some threat actors may even welcome their synthetic interventions being exposed, reasoning that the mere revelation of manipulation can sow as much confusion as successful deception.
-Compounding this, genuine users will inevitably be misidentified as bots, weaponizing false accusations to discredit individuals and intensify FUD.
-This “epistemic vertigo” may mesh with a flood of low-cost LLM spam that overwhelms timelines, making genuine human conversation harder to find.
-Together, FUD and content saturation could drive users to disengage or retreat into gated channels, shrinking the shared public sphere on which deliberative democracy relies.
+Some threat actors may even welcome their synthetic interventions being exposed, reasoning that exposing manipulation can sow as much confusion as successful deception.
+Compounding this, users may be misidentified as bots, weaponizing false accusations to discredit individuals and intensify FUD.
+This ``epistemic vertigo'' may mesh with low-cost LLM spam that overwhelms social media feeds, making human conversation harder to find.
+Together, FUD and content saturation could drive disengagement, shrinking the shared public sphere on which democracy relies.
+This trajectory is constrained by a critical boundary condition: given that mass user disengagement threatens platforms' business models that depend on engagement, they will be incentivized to intervene.
+Their objective, however, would likely not be elimination but calibration to balance maximum engagement with stability.

-Algorithmic over-compensation can then elevate celebrity voices while sidelining ordinary citizens.
-When timelines flood with AI-authored posts, both ranking algorithms and users may retreat to obvious trust proxies—big follower numbers, blue checks, and legacy clout.
-Attention may concentrate around celebrities and major brands, while ordinary participants fade from view.
-The public sphere contracts from many-to-many dialogue to a few-to-many broadcast, a shift that erodes democratic pluralism and encourages further cynicism or migration to closed groups.
+Algorithmic over-compensation can then elevate celebrity and elite voices while sidelining ordinary citizens.
+When feeds flood with AI-authored posts, both ranking algorithms and users may retreat to trust proxies, such as the number of followers, official verification badges, and pre-existing traditional fame.
+Attention may concentrate around influencers, political elites, celebrities, and major brands, while ordinary participants fade.
+The public sphere contracts from many-to-many dialogue back to a few-to-many broadcast, eroding democratic pluralism and encouraging cynicism or migration to closed groups.
+Simultaneously, renewed public trust in professional journalism and greater reliance on accountable, verified outlets can improve attribution and reduce noise.
+Thus, whether this concentration of attention and influence represents a democratic loss or resilience gain may depend on access, pluralism, and transparency within those institutions.